-The practicum in special education will provide a supervised experience in designing and implementing individualized instructional sessions for a small group of learners with mild/moderate disabilities in the areas of learning disabilities, emotional and disabilities, behavioral and mental retardation/intellectual disabilities.
+The practicum in special education will provide a supervised experience in designing and implementing individualized instructional sessions for a small group of learners with mild/moderate disabilities in the areas of learning disabilities, emotional and behavioral disabilities, and mental retardation/intellectual disabilities.
 Students will use and develop acquired knowledge and skills as they experience opportunities in the remediation of learning problems, teaming and conferencing with parents and professionals, and the preparation of summary reports and confidential folders.
 Students may enroll in 1 to 3 credit hours; a total of 3 credit hours required.
 Each credit hour includes 30 clock hours of classroom observation.
 Practicum students will observe and experience a variety of settings at different levels (PK-12).
+This course is taken the semester prior to student teaching.